 The most important tools to WordPress is the Dashboard wherein you can easily and freely manage your site.
 I always refer to this as Dashboard, some non-technical people call it the “backend”, but the backend to me is the actual site folder and files that are installed on the actual server.
 In your WordPress Dashboard, you can do a lot of things (which I plan to tackle through our YouTube Channel), but today, I’m going to discuss with you the most basic – WordPress Settings in Dashboard.
-More often than not, people forget to check this, but there are some very easy customization you can do in this area.
+More often than not, people forget to check this, but there is some very easy customization you can do in this area.

 In your Dashboard, under SETTINGS, you should see the following by default: GENERAL, WRITING, READING, DISCUSSION, MEDIA, PERMALINKS, and SHARING (when Jetpack plugin already installed).

-GENERAL: In this section, you can complete your site title, tagline, WordPress address (URL), Site Address (URL), email address, Membership, New User Default Role, timezone, date format, time format, week starts on and Site Language.
+GENERAL: In this section, you can complete your site title, tagline, WordPress address (URL), Site Address (URL), email address, Membership, New User Default Role, timezone, date format, time format, the week starts on and Site Language.
 Here, you can customize your site details like title and tagline but not the WordPress Address URL.
 The WordPress codex provides details on how to format date and time.
 Membership option set if you are on a membership site then tick says anyone can register.
-Do not check this button unless you know specifically what you want membership for or else anyone can register and login on your WordPress site.
+Do not check this button unless you know specifically what you want a membership for or else anyone can register and login on your WordPress site.

-MEDIA: This section allows you to set the default size your upload images.
-Typically, the defaults that have been set are standard, but you can definitely play around with this section if you feel the need.
+MEDIA: This section allows you to set the default size for your upload images.
+Typically, the defaults that have been set are standard, but you can play around with this section if you feel the need.

-PERMALINKS: In this section, offers the custom URL structure for your individual posts, category and tag base.
-It’s a SEO best practice to use a permalink structure to easily identify your post title and mark by any search engines.
+PERMALINKS: In this section, offers the custom URL structure for your posts, category and tag base.
+It’s an SEO best practice to use a permalink structure to easily identify your post title and mark by any search engines.
 You can select the plain or default WordPress permalink structure or using day and name, month and name, numeric, post name or you can do a custom structure depend on your blog post needed to crawl on any search engines.
 Same thing with category and tag base.
-Click on the link for more tips about Permalinks structure.
+Click on the link for more tips about the Permalinks structure.